 Are you tired of hearing your Maine Coon howling at night, and keen to discover why do Maine Coon cats howl?
 If you are, don’t panic because you are not alone.

 Maine Coons often howl because their owners trained them to, or because they have reached sexual maturity.
 Females howl when they are on heat, possibly more than male Maine Coons.
 Maine Coons howl when they are lonely, sad, hungry, or physically hurt.
 Owners unwittingly encourage their kitten to howl, by responding to every Maine Coon cry.

-In this article we will explore why Maine Coons howl, and the most likely reasons for repetitive Maine Coon howling or crying during the night.
+In this article, we will explore why Maine Coons howl and the most likely reasons for repetitive Maine Coon howling or crying during the night.

 What Sounds Do Maine Coon Cats Make?

-Famous for being one of the largest domesticated cat breeds in the world, the regal looking Maine Coon is also well known for being extremely talkative.
+Famous for being one of the largest domesticated cat breeds in the world, the regal-looking Maine Coon is also well known for being extremely talkative.